excess-project/monitoring-agent/README.md

 ## Prerequisites

 The monitoring agent requires first a running server and database.
-In order to install these requirements, please checkout the associated [monitoring server][server], first.
+In order to install these requirements, please checkout the associated [monitoring server][server] and [monitoring frontend][frontend], first.
 Please note that the installation and setup steps mentioned below assume that you are running a current Linux as operating system.
 We have tested the monitoring agent with Ubuntu 14.04 LTS as well as with Scientific Linux 6 (Carbon).

 Before you can proceed, please clone the repository: